View our posts

 Developing vocabulary

-Bedrock logoResearch has shown there is a direct link between a student’s vocabulary size and their academic achievement.
+Research has shown there is a direct link between the size of student’s vocabulary and their academic achievement.
 Children with a wider vocabulary make faster progress at school, in further education and beyond.
-Narrow vocabularies affect directly students’ grades.
+Narrow vocabularies directly affect students’ grades in all subjects.

 Disciplinary literacy emphasises ways of knowing and communicating knowledge within a subject discipline.
 It helps students understand how language works in different subject areas and supports their understanding of how vocabulary is used, how question phrasing will shape the answer expected, and how to interpret the written and graphic materials used for learning.

-Teachers guide pupils through reading complex and challenging texts by isolating Tier 2 and Tier 3 vocabulary to support them in accessing complex material and embed the use of more sophisticated vocabulary in not only their reading but oracy and writing skills too.
+Teachers guide students through reading complex and challenging texts by isolating Tier 2 and Tier 3 vocabulary to support them in accessing complex material and embed the use of more sophisticated vocabulary in not only their reading but oracy and writing skills too.

 Bedrock learning

-All pupils in years 7-9 use an online vocabulary programme called Bedrock to help them become word-aware and as a tool to improve their vocabulary to help address the word gap.
-The programme allows students to access both non-fiction and fiction texts to improve their reading skills and learn new vocabulary that will enhance the way they read, speak and write across all of their subjects.
+The programme allows students to access both non-fiction and fiction texts to improve their reading skills and learn new vocabulary that will enhance the way they read, speak and write across all their subjects.
+As students’ progress through the Bedrock curriculum, they will study hundreds of new words.

-You can log in to Bedrock at https://app.bedrocklearning.org/
+You can log in to Bedrock at https://app.bedrocklearning.org/.

 When students first log in they will be asked to complete an alpha test.
 This must be completed on their own as it means that the programme is designed around them.
 Logins are provided by your child’s English teacher.

-Literacy Intervention
+Literacy intervention

-In addition to NGRT, all students complete the Lucid Exact Screener which looks for further possible literacy/language needs and access arrangements as it provides indicators regarding the students’ skill levels in literal comprehension, vocabulary, inference and analysis.
 Students with below age-expected levels for reading comprehension are allocated literacy catch up provision.
 We use the Hackney Literacy Trust Programme, and this is taught by the SENCO.
 Students with specific difficulties at word level and/or with a dyslexia diagnosis have designated support with the Specialist Dyslexia Teacher.

 World Book Day1Reading